The Story Behind *No Law Below the Pass*

 What interested me wasn't Caleb's ruin.
 It was what comes after the ruin.
 Because when the law won't help you—and in Skagway there was no law worth the name—a wronged man has to decide what kind of justice he's willing to become.
 Caleb falls in with the Committee of 101, the real-life body of merchants and citizens who finally rose up against Soapy.
 And here the book asks the question that kept me writing it: when good people decide to become their own law and their own executioner, where exactly is the line between justice and the next tyranny?

 I didn't want easy answers.
 Caleb is pulled in two directions by two people.
 There's Etta Calloway, a widowed boardinghouse keeper who has watched this town devour decent men and distrusts the vigilantes almost as much as she despises Soapy.
+She sees the pattern repeating—men forming up with good intentions, then letting the power of the group carry them further than any one of them planned.
 And there's Dolan Pryce, a freighter on the Committee who hungers less for justice than for blood, and who keeps showing Caleb how good rage can feel—and how dangerous that is.
-Pryce became Caleb's dark mirror, the man he could so easily turn into.
+Pryce became Caleb's dark mirror, the man he could so easily turn into, the one who makes the vigilante path feel not only necessary but almost pleasurable.

 A town tipping toward bloodshed

 What I hope readers feel, page by page, is the mounting dread of a place coming apart.
 Skagway in those months really did split into two armed camps.
 Threats turned into beatings; beatings into murder.
+Men who had arrived looking for gold found themselves choosing sides in a conflict that had nothing to do with the Klondike and everything to do with who would control the narrow strip of mud between the docks and the trail.
 I've tried to honor the true history while giving it the pulse of a thriller—because the history genuinely was a thriller, building to that fated collision on the Juneau Wharf.
+The real Committee of 101 posted warnings and seized weapons; Soapy's men answered with their own show of force.
+Every public meeting became a test of how many men each side could gather and whether anyone would be the first to draw.

 I won't pretend the book is gentle.
 There's frontier violence in these pages, and the language of hard men in a hard place.
 But I worked to keep the violence meaningful rather than gratuitous—it costs something, every time, both for the town and for Caleb's soul.
 Readers who love richly researched historical fiction will find the world here: the rigged faro tables, the fake offices, the rain and the mud and the gold-fever crowds.
 Readers who come for the propulsive story of a reckoning will find that too.